-For the first time in many years, the health crisis brought by the coronavirus pandemic devastated the global economy and made healthcare the front and center in the minds of every person.
-Truth be told, the healthcare systems across the globe were not prepared to handle such a large-scale and unpredictable health crisis that affected the whole population.
+For the first time in many years, the coronavirus pandemic devastated the global economy and made healthcare the center of importance.
+Truthfully, world healthcare systems were unprepared to handle such a large-scale and unpredictable health crisis.
 If there’s any lesson to be drawn from this, it’s that ample preparation for unprecedented events, such as this health crisis, should be the bare minimum standard for the healthcare industry.
-Thankfully, leaders in various states in the United States are now putting in place relevant and updated measures to cope with the pandemic, as well as to strengthen their healthcare system to minimize the collateral impact should a health crisis like this ever happen in the future.
+Thankfully, leaders in the United States are now putting in place relevant and updated measures to cope with the pandemic.
+This includes strengthening their healthcare system to minimize the collateral impact should a health crisis happen again in the future.

 Healthcare Industry Updates in the U.S.

-Let’s have a look at what major states in the U.S. are doing to strengthen the healthcare sector and their action plans in dealing with a crisis similar or even more devastating than the current pandemic.
+Let’s have a look at what major states in the U.S. are doing to strengthen the healthcare sector.
+This includes their action plans in dealing with a crisis similar or even more devastating than the current pandemic.

 The State of Alaska has issued four new health advisories last February 14, 2021, regarding the following: